Next Level Yoga: Advanced Aerial Yoga Postures & Poses

 Aerial yoga may just be the ultimate tool for fitness and mindfulness.
 With a good yoga hammock and knowledge of aerial yoga postures, yogis can take their yoga to the next level, helping to deepen in your pose and ultimately improve flexibility and strength.
+In this post, we’ll be talking about more advanced aerial yoga postures.

-talking about more advanced yoga postures.
-In previous discussions we've talked specifically about more beginner aerial yoga asanas, as well as some of the equipment used.
+In previous discussions we’ve talked specifically about more beginner aerial yoga asanas, as well as some of the equipment used

 To take advantage of this yoga technique, you may need to start with some of those aforementioned basic aerial yoga postures until you get into the "swing" of things.
 Upping the intensity of your yoga practice can certainly be obtained by giving advanced aerial yoga a try.

 Aerial yoga (or antigravity yoga) is touted to help reduce pain, realign the spine, and increase flexibility.
 Advanced aerial yoga may be able to enhance these benefits, reaching your fitness goals, faster.
 When performing aerial yoga, you will be executing many of the same poses done on your yoga mat, just now suspended in the air.
-Like other yoga props, the hammock/swing can be used to challenge you as a yogi, and/or help support you in developing more stretch and strength.

-brings a different type of physical awareness.
-Some yogi's find specific poses extremely challenging, like inversions, do to pressure on the neck and spine, as well as weakness in their arms and shoulders.
-With the help of a hammock, these asanas become more executable for beginner and intermediate yogi's.
+Advanced aerial yoga can also keep you more in touch with your body as it brings a different type of physical awareness.
+Some yogi’s find specific poses extremely challenging, like inversions, do to pressure on the neck and spine, as well as weakness in their arms and shoulders.
+With the help of a hammock, these asanas become more executable for beginner and intermediate yogi’s.

 Significant Advantages of Aerial Yoga Practices:

-i.
 Confidence

 At many times in our lives we look to better ourselves in some way, both physically and mentally.
 Pushing yourself to try aerial yoga can do just that, and be fun at the same time.
 This is not just a physical challenge, but difficult mentally as well.
 Most notably because it is probably something completely new to you, making it not just exciting, but slightly nerve racking as well.
-Conquering certain poses and concentrating on your execution, may help take your mental game to the next level, giving you increased confidence within this form of yoga, but also on the mat!

-Let's also not forget about the fact that often times (not always) when doing aerial yoga, you are in fact, suspended in the air.
-For some, just the completion of doing an exercise while suspended in the air, is an almost "face your fears" type moment.
+Oftentimes, (not always) when doing aerial yoga, you are in fact, suspended in the air.
+For some, just the completion of doing an exercise while suspended in the air, is an almost “face your fears” type moment.
 This itself, may be a huge boost to your overall fitness confidence.

-ii.
 Strength & Flexibility

 The Yoga Hot Spot (with locations in New York), discusses the ability of aerial yoga to help maintain great range of motion by consistently working on your flexibility, which aerial yoga can help achieve.
 Not only does aerial yoga allow you for an opportunity to safely stretch your muscles and joints (they write in there post), but may also give you additional space to move about.

-You might imagine, due to the constant tension on your upper arms and the core to help stabilize yourself in the air, the additional strength that you may see in these areas.
 During aerial yoga you will be holding onto a silk hammock for the duration of the session, and engaging your core to help move about and execute the asanas.
-While engaging areas of your body, you may also increase blood flow to those areas, allowing for strength gains through nutrient transport.
+Furthermore, while engaging areas of your body, you may also increase blood flow to those areas, allowing for strength gains through additional nutrient transport

 Related Article: Yoga Poses for Abs: What you Need to Know About Yoga and Increasing Core Strength

-iii.
-Better Mat "Game"
+Better Mat “Game”

 Keep in mind that oftentimes these classes are led by an instructor, whether at home or in the gym (given the rise of virtual classes).
 Many instructors offer a variety in training, as aerial yoga can be restorative, meditative, even more face-paced.
 Point is, many forms of yoga you do on the yoga mat, can be done via aerial yoga.